 This course is designed to teach the algebraic and trigonometric skills necessary for science, technology, pre-engineering and mathematics.
 This course begins with a brief review of the fundamental concepts of the real number system, algebraic expressions, equations, and inequalities.
 It continues with graphs of linear, quadratic, and polynomial functions; one to one functions and their inverses; and complex numbers.
 Exponential and logarithmic functions, graphs and equations are included.
-Then the trigonometric functions and graphs, inverse functions, trigonometry of right triangles, and the laws of sines and of cosines are introduced.
-The trigonometric identities, polar coordinates, and vectors are included.
-The course concludes with the study of systems of equation and inequalities, and analytic geometry.
-Throughout the course there is extensive use of the graphing calculator.
-Credit will not be allowed for Math 116 in addition to credit in Math 102 or 120.
+Then the trigonometric functions and graphs, inverse functions, trigonometry of right triangles, and the laws of sines and of cosines are included.
+The torus with the study of systems of equation and inequalities, and analytic geometry.
+Throughout the course there is extensive use of the graphing calculator.Credit will not be allowed for Math 116 in addition to credit in Math 102 or 120.
 Prerequisite: Math 101 or appropriate mathematics placement.